 Arrive in Venice, where you'll be meet you at the airport and assisted with the transfer to your hotel, which includes a motorboat ride.
 Please refer to your individual air itinerary for your exact arrival time.
 Depending on when you arrive, you may enjoy a brief orientation walk with your Program Director, before a Welcome Drink and briefing.

-This morning, embark on an included walking tour to explore the "Floating City," a lacey patchwork of 108 islands linked by canals and bridges.
+This morning, after breakfast, embark on an included walking tour to explore the "Floating City," a lacey patchwork of 108 islands linked by canals and bridges.
 Once an independent republic that influenced trade and culture around the globe, Venice is today home to 260,000 people, and one of the world’s most desirable travel destinations.

 After lunch on your own, join your Program Director for a discovery walk of the Jewish Ghetto, formally established in the 16th century.
 Life within the ghetto was diverse, with separate synagogues for Italian, German, Spanish, and Portuguese worshippers.
 Today, this area remains the heart of Venice's Jewish life.